 - In a large mixing bowl, cream together the sugars and butter.
 Add the vanilla and one egg at a time and combine.
 Add the flour, salt, baking powder and baking soda.
 Combine thoroughly.
 Scrape the sides and bottom of the bowl occasionally with a rubber spatula.
 Add the chocolate chips and Heath bar pieces.
 Mix only until it's combined.

-- Scoop out 2- inch round cookies and place them on a parchment lined sheet pan.
+- Scoop out cookie dough using an ice cream scoop and place them on a parchment lined sheet pan.
 Leave enough space as they will spread a bit.
-(I use a regular size ice cream scoop to make perfectly shaped and even size cookies)
+(I get 6 cookies on a half sheet pan)